 Due to lack of muscle use, the muscles in our neck area atrophies in time.
-Collagen supply also decreases as we age and poor skincare routine and poor posture takes its toll.
+Collagen supply also decreases as we age and poor skin care routine and poor posture take its toll.
 All these factors lead to what we call turkey neck.

 The fix?
 There are several things you can do to prevent turkey neck.

 Proper posture helps.
 If you tend to hunch over your desk, chances are you are giving your neck more wrinkles.
 Sit up straight and relax your shoulders and avoid leaning on your desk.
 It is also advisable to sleep on your back so you can extend your neck and avoid drawing your chin close to your chest.
 If you need pillows, invest in silk pillowcases to help prevent wrinkles too.

 You may also try this exercise to help manage turkey neck.
 While sitting or standing straight, look up the ceiling and do a chewing motion while your mouth is closed.
 You will feel the muscles in your face and neck moving.
 Do this three times for at least 30 seconds each time.
 You may also try these exercises to help tighten and work those neck muscles.

 Use microdermabrasion to lightly and safely hasten the cell turnover rate and help remove dead skin cells.
 It will also help increase collagen production and improve skin’s blood circulation.
 Do not forget to put serums and moisturizers to nourish your skin.